st-user/zerodep-web-push-java/README.md

 ### private key

-In general, it is not recommended storing private keys in plain text on a file system (In the above example, we do that for simplicity).
+In general, storing private keys in plain text on a file system is not recommended (In the above example, we do that for simplicity).

 However, such a method is still useful depending on architectures.